 Class Attendance

-For students beyond the first year, attendance policies are determined by the instructors of the various courses.
-The instructor’s class attendance policy must appear in the syllabus and at a minimum must allow for the University’s excused absences listed below and personal days (see below).
+It is the student’s responsibility to adhere to the attendance policy for each course.
+Attendance policies are determined by the instructors of the various courses or in some cases by the college, department, or program.
+The instructor’s class attendance policy must appear in the syllabus and at a minimum must allow for the University’s excused absences listed below.
 Enforcement of such attendance policies lies with those instructors.
-If the instructor thinks a student has too many absences (total of excused and unexcused), then the instructor should discuss the student’s attendance with the appropriate Assistant or Associate Dean of the instructor’s college in order to determine if the student should withdraw or receive an incomplete.
+If the instructor determines that a student has too many absences (total of excused and unexcused) to meet the fundamental course objectives or pass the course, then the instructor should discuss the student’s attendance with the appropriate Assistant or Associate Dean of the instructor’s college in order to determine if the student should withdraw or receive an incomplete.

 Where possible, students should inform their instructors if they plan to be late or absent from class.
 In all cases, students should be prepared to provide documentation to petition for excused absences to the appropriate Assistant or Associate Dean of their college.
-Excused absences do not count toward a failure in the course for first year students.
 Absence from class does not release the student from work assigned.
 Students who miss an in-class obligation (exam, presentation, etc.) due to an excused absence will not be penalized - the instructor may offer a make-up test, arrange an alternative time for a presentation, exempt a student from the assignment, or provide another arrangement.

 The University’s list of excused absences for all students includes the following: